gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/registering-model-runs/model-workflow-configuration.md

 For more information about how to access the system, see [requesting access](../../getting-started-is/requesting-access-is) and [logging in](../../getting-started-is/logging-in).

+{% include warning.html content="From this point on, it is assumed that you know how to use the entity registry to create, update, find and share entities.
+If not, you should see our documentation <a href=\"../registry/index.html\">here</a> before proceeding." %}

 ## Dataset Template

 ### What is a dataset template?